Crawl Space Encapsulation & Foundation Repair in Birmingham, AL

 Helical piers and push piers are another great choice for foundation repair, especially if you’re looking for a long-term option that will hold your foundation up for the rest of its lifespan.
 If you have a slab foundation, slab piers are the way to go.
 It’s important that you get in contact with experts in Birmingham that have all these solutions available to you.
 Many companies advise that a complete foundation overhaul needs to be done when oftentimes, this is untrue and unnecessary.

-Concrete Lifting in Birmingham
+Concrete Lifting Repair in Birmingham, AL

 When you’re walking on an uneven floor, you can almost always tell immediately.
 There’s nothing more annoying than feeling as if you’re about to trip due to a settled concrete slab.
 Concrete slabs normally settle due to soil expansion and shrinkage.
 With Birmingham’s clay soil, this process often happens, causing sinking or cracked concrete slabs to be an all too frequent occurrence.